replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 ## Replay performance

-One of the things you’ll notice when you open a replay, is that adding a console log is really fast.
-In fact, a good analogy is Hot Module Reloading where when you edit your code, your application immediately updates, without you having to refresh and re-run.
-Console logs in Replay work a similar way, you add the log, and the messages appear in the Console in under a second.
+One of the things you’ll notice when you open a replay is adding a console log is really fast.
+A good comparison is Hot Module Reloading, which is when you can edit your code and your application immediately updates without you having to refresh and re-run.
+Console logs in Replay work a similar way.
+You add the log and the messages appear in the Console in under a second.

-But, how is it so fast?
-The short answer is that we cheat.
-One of the fundamental laws of time travel, is that you cannot re-execute a program faster than you initially executed it.
+But how is it so fast?
+One of the fundamental laws of time travel is you cannot re-execute a program faster than you initially executed it.
 If the recording is 60s of compute, then it will take approximately 60s to replay, but console logs will still return in under a second!
 How?
+The short answer is that we cheat.

-The answer is that when you’re inspecting a replay, you’re not interacting with a single browser process running the cloud, you’re interacting with potentially hundreds.
+When you’re inspecting a replay, you’re not interacting with a single browser process running the cloud, you’re interacting with potentially hundreds.
 We’ve invented two mechanisms which make this possible.
 The first is the ability to fork a browser process.
 The second is the ability to snapshot a browser process.

 {% figure
     alt="Time travel protocol performance"